blaenk/site/input/notes/vue.markdown

 ### List Rendering

-The `v-for` directive can be used to replicate the element it's applied to for each element in the given array.
+The `v-for` directive can be used to replicate the element it's applied to for each element in an array, object, or integer range.
+It's possible to replicate multiple elements by wrapping them in the `<template>` tag, as with `v-if`.

 ``` html
 <ul>